 A Look at U.S. Daily Deaths in Iraq

-The latest deaths reported by the U.S. military:
+The latest deaths reported by the U.S. Military:

-The latest identifications reported by family members:
+The latest identifications reported by the Department of Defense: